genecyber/cyoa-kittens/README.md

 There are two mailboxes here.

-The first mailbox is simply labeled "<unit tests fun word>".
+The first mailbox is simply labeled "<API/Unit Tests Fun Word>".

-The second is mysteriously labeled "<acceptance tests fun word>".
+The second is mysteriously labeled "<Switching to better acceptance test framework>".

 Both are overflowing.

 Choose which box to open.
 ```

-If you choose to spend one rainbow of effort on "<Unit Tests Fun Word>": [turn to page 23](../page-23/README.md)
+If you choose to spend one rainbow of effort on "<API/Unit Tests Fun Word>": [turn to page 23](../page-23/README.md)

-If you choose to spend one rainbow of effort on "<Acceptance Tests Fun Word>": [turn to page 42](../page-42/README.md)
+If you choose to spend one rainbow of effort on "<Switching to better acceptance test framework>": [turn to page 42](../page-42/README.md)